zyedidia/micro/runtime/help/commands.md

 * `quit`: quits micro.

-* `goto 'line'`: jumps to the given line number.
-A negative number can be passed to jump inward from the end of the file; for example, -5 jumps to the 5th-last line in the file.
+* `goto 'line[:col]'`: goes to the given absolute line (and optional column) number.
+   A negative number can be passed to go inward from the end of the file.
+   Example: -5 goes to the 5th-last line in the file.

 * `replace 'search' 'value' ['flags']`: This will replace `search` with `value`.
    The `flags` are optional.
 Possible flags are: